sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 **Important!
 The Hud is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.
 So make sure you have the crosshair enabled and displayed in the OSD tab of the Configurator.
 It is not recommended to have any of the map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen**

-In order for the hud to display in "3D" where the POI is, it needs to know the angle in pitch and the approximate field of view (FOV) for your FPV camera.
+In order for the hud to display in "3D" where the POI is, it needs to know few details about your FPV cameraand how it's mounted.

 In the CMS/OSD menu, go to OSD > Hud >...